tobspr/FastDynamicCast/README.md

 A& a_as_a = fast_dynamic_cast<A&>(a_as_b);
 ```

 The syntax is identical to the regular dynamic cast.
+Theres also a `fast_dynamic_pointer_cast` available, which behaves identical to `std::dynamic_pointer_cast`.

 The dynamic cast implementation only works on MSVC 2013 or newer.
 For all other compilers,
 it will fallback to the default dynamic cast.